-- Full Benefit: Unadjusted benefit paid for the life of the member only. - Option 1: Cash refund equal to the remaining employee contribution balance, if any, at the date of death (the employee contribution balance having been reduced each month by the portion of the monthly benefit deemed to be provided by employee contributions). - Option 2: 100% joint and survivor annuity. - Option 3: 50% joint and survivor annuity. - Option 4: Joint and survivor annuity at any percentage other than those available under Option 2 and Option 3. - Option 5: Designated percentage of the benefit (not less than 51%) payable to the member, with the remaining percentage (the two to equal 100%) payable to a beneficiary (may only be a sole beneficiary) while both are alive.
-At the death of either, the higher of the two percentages is paid to the survivor for the survivor's life, and the lower-percentage benefit ceases to be paid. - Option 6: 100% joint and survivor annuity (Option 2) with pop-up.
+Full Benefit: Unadjusted benefit paid for the life of the member only.

-The "pop-up" feature attached to a given Option means that in the case of a beneficiary predeceasing the member, the member's benefit will be revised prospectively to the amount that the benefit would have been had the member selected Full Benefit payment upon retirement.
+- Option 1: Cash refund equal to the remaining employee contribution balance, if any, at the date of death (the employee contribution balance having been reduced each month by the portion of the monthly benefit deemed to be provided by employee contributions). - Option 2: 100% joint and survivor annuity. - Option 3: 50% joint and survivor annuity. - Option 4: Joint and survivor annuity at any percentage other than those available under Option 2 and Option 3. - Designated percentage of the benefit (not less than 51%) payable to the member, with Option 5: the remaining percentage (the two to equal 100%) payable to a beneficiary (may only be a sole beneficiary) while both are alive.
+At the death of either, the higher of the two percentages is paid to the survivor for the survivor's life, and the lower-percentage benefit ceases to be paid. - Option 6: 100% joint and survivor annuity (Option 2) with pop-up. - 50% joint and survivor annuity (Option 3) with pop-up.
+Option 7: - Option 8: Option 4 with pop-up. - The "pop-up" feature attached to a given Option means that in the case of a beneficiary predeceasing the member, the member's benefit will be revised prospectively to the amount that the benefit would have been had the member selected Full Benefit payment upon retirement.

-12. Changes in Plan Provision:
+12. Changes in Plan Provisions: